VedKhairnar24/Resume-Builder-/IMPLEMENTATION_COMPLETE.md

-# Resume Builder - Complete Authentication System Implementation
+# GrowZen - Complete Authentication System Implementation

 ## 🎉 Project Completion Summary

 All todos have been successfully completed!
-The Resume Builder now features a comprehensive, enterprise-grade authentication and account management system.
+The GrowZen now features a comprehensive, enterprise-grade authentication and account management system.

 ## ✅ Completed Features